 Beaches in Cascais

 Anyone looking to buy property in Cascais will probably already know that the area is famous for its beaches, with some of the most popular being Carcavelos, the Praia da Rainha in the town of Cascais, and Guincho on the coast to the north.
 The beaches are not only beautiful but also varied, Carcavelos is popular with surfers, whereas the calm waters of São Pedro are more popular with beachgoers who are looking to work on their tan.
 The rugged coastline of Sintra offers something entirely different, and although it can be windier than Cascais, it is better for those who prefer wilder, less developed coastlines.
+One thing is for sure, beach lovers will find many different kinds of beaches close to Cascais to explore.

 Culture in Cascais